feklee/san/construction/node/README.md

      3. Solder six piece connector to board.

-     4. Solder cables into the upper side of the board, after stripping ends:
+     4. Solder cables into the upper side of the board, after stripping ends (fixing cables with Blu Tack makes things easier):

           - A0: yellow cable